NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 Throughout this paper we will adopt the same notation for VDB tree configurations that was introduced in \cite{museth2013vdb}.
-Thus, the configuration outlined above, which is the default in OpenVDB, is denoted $[\textrm{Hash},5,4,3]$, where $\textrm{Hash}$ refers to the fact that the root node employs a sparse hash-table whereas the remaining tree levels are dense, i.e.~fixed-size, with nodes logarithmic sizes $5,4,3$, corresponding to the dimensions $32^3,16^3,8^3$, which in turn covers the coordinate domains $4096^3$, $128^3$ and $8^3$.
+Thus, the configuration outlined above, which is the default in OpenVDB, is denoted $[\textrm{Hash},5,4,3]$, where $\textrm{Hash}$ refers to the fact that the root node employs a sparse hash-table whereas the remaining tree levels are dense, i.e.,~fixed-size, with nodes logarithmic sizes $5,4,3$, corresponding to the dimensions $32^3,16^3,8^3$, which in turn covers the coordinate domains $4096^3$, $128^3$ and $8^3$. \ken{In the appendix we explain how VDB facilitates fast random access, and how NanoVDB offers GPU acceleration \cite{museth2021nanovdb}.}

-Random (i.e. coordinate-based) access to values in a VDB structure is fast (on average constant time) due to a unique caching mechanism and the fact that the tree structure has a fixed depth of only four levels.
-Whenever a random value query is performed, a value accessor caches all the nodes visited.
-For subsequent queries, the cached nodes are initially visited bottom-up, and the first node that contains the new query point is used as the starting point for a top-down traversal, which also updates the cache with newly visited nodes.
-Consequently, a value accessor effectively performs a bottom-up, verses a traditional top-down, tree traversal, which is very fast for typical access patterns, like Finite-Difference stencils, that are spatially coherent.